asterics/FLipMouse-esp32/main/README_AT_command_API.md

 If set to 0 (or no parameter given, compatible to v2), the axis/slider/hat won't be set to a different value except another VB is used to set it differently.

 If set to 1, the axis/slider/hat will be released to its idle position on a VB release action (idle values: axis - 512; slider - 0; hat - -1).
+In singleshot mode, the release actions is sent immediately afterwards!

 **Infrared commands**
 | Command | Parameter | Description | Available since | Implemented in v3 | FUNCTIONAL task |